-- 15. Describe how NCWorks Career Centers are using virtual technology to provide integrated, technology-enabled intake and case management information systems for programs carried out under WIOA, and programs carried out by NCWorks Career Center partners.
-[WIOA Section 108 (b)(21)] NCWorks system information has been shared from the State on possible changes to the system.
+15. Describe how NCWorks Career Centers are using virtual technology to provide integrated, technology-enabled intake and case management information systems for programs carried out under WIOA including youth programs, and programs carried out by NCWorks Career Center partners.
+What software are NCWorks Career Centers using?
+[WIOA Section 108 (b)(21)]

+NCWorks system information has been shared from the State on possible changes to the system.
 Some training has been provided on the WIOA.
 As we obtain guidance and directions, plans are to continue to provide training on NCWorks Online.
 Currently staff at the NCWorks Career Centers have been trained and granted access to NCWorks Online to enter data and provide Case Management services.

+Turning Point WDB does utilize Traitify (youth, adult and dislocated workers program) as an initial form of assessment prior to conducting the NCWorks onlinge assessment tool.
 Premier Virtual, a virtual job fair program is being utilized by NCWorks Career Centers to provide virtual job fairs for individual businesses and for the whole region.
-Also, it is available to rapid reponse like for OVC. - 16.
-How does the Local Area WDB use data to monitor and track performance measures for serving individuals and business?
+Also, it is available to rapid reponse like for QVC.

+16. How does the Local Area WDB use data to monitor and track performance measures for serving individuals and business?
 Be specific about what systems are used, how regularly the Local Area WDB looks at these sources, and how the Local Area WDB might change the strategies based on the data.

 Data is used such as LMI from our partners of LEAD, Chmura/EMSI to obtain data to assist employers in decision making (changes to operations based on commuting patterns, changes in the County of the business, income of jobseekers/customers and data is used for companies with specific requests as they are seeking to expand operations.
 Some data is used when reviewing HGHI areas and making decisions for trainings in the Region for program assistance.
 This particular data can be used to track performance for how individual were served and if they were served in the most effective way for funds to be utilized.